-- Background
+- Background to ADBKA’s schools programme

 Early in 2025 ADBKA decided to re-establish its programme of school visits, which had been discontinued since the onset of COVID.
 Coincidently, the British Beekeepers Association (BBKA) decided to promote school visits by providing participating Associations with a range of material and financial support.
+And so, ADBKA visited five First Schools within the Association’s catchment area of Northumberland, north of Newcastle upon Tyne.

 Eight members of ADBKA planned and delivered the programme over the summer of 2025 and pleasingly the work they did was very well received as evidenced by this feedback.